MISP/misp-book/taxonomy/README.md

 ## Taxonomies

-In MISP 2.4, a flexible mechanism has been introduced to support various [taxonomy of classification](https://github.com/MISP/misp-taxonomies).
+In MISP 2.4.X, a flexible mechanism has been introduced to support various [taxonomy of classification](https://github.com/MISP/misp-taxonomies).

 You can access the taxonomy by going into 'Event Actions' and select 'List Taxonomies'.
+For fresh install, make sure to click 'Update Taxonomies' to view available taxonomies.

 ![MISP Taxonomy index](./figures/taxonomies-index.png)

 The following taxonomies can be used in MISP (as local or distributed tags) or in other tools willing to share common taxonomies among security information sharing tools.

 ![Overview of the MISP taxonomies](./figures/taxonomy-explanation.png)

-The following taxonomies are described:

 1. [Admiralty Scale](https://github.com/MISP/misp-taxonomies/tree/master/admiralty-scale): The Admiralty Scale (also called the NATO System) is used to rank the reliability of a source and the credibility of an information.